zx80/flask-simple-auth/README.md

 if those configured globally, and may or may not work otherwise depending on module internals.
-This feature is best avoided but in very particular cases because it counters one aim of this module which is to remove authentication considerations from the code and put them in the configuration only.
+This feature is best avoided but in very particular cases because it counters a goal of this module which is to remove authentication considerations from the code and put them in the configuration only.

 #### `none` Authentication